 Your child may be referred to a pediatric hematologist for diagnosis and treatment.
 This is a doctor who specializes in blood disorders (hematology).
 The doctor will examine your child and ask about your child’s symptoms, medicines, diet, and health and family history.
 Tests are also done.
 Most of the tests are done by taking a blood sample from a vein in the arm or from a finger or heel.
 Tests may include:

-A blood smear to check the sizes and shapes of the blood cells.
-A drop of blood looked at with a microscope.
+Blood smear.
+This checks the size and shape of blood cells.
+A drop of blood is looked at with a microscope.
 A stain is added to make the parts of the blood cells easier to see.

-Specific blood tests to check the level of G6PD enzyme activity in the blood cells.
+Other blood tests.
+Specific blood tests are done to check the level of G6PD enzyme activity in the blood cells.

 The goal of treatment is to remove the cause or trigger of your child’s symptoms.
 Discuss with the doctor how to help your child prevent symptoms.
 Some common triggers of G6PD deficiency include fava beans, mothballs, and tonic water.
 Also, certain medicines are triggers for symptoms.
 Ask the doctor for a list of these medicines and other triggers.